FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 ## L10N

 Different from webpages, HVML handles the L10N text as an asset of an app.
-HE (the HVML user agent) loads the L10N file in JSON and translate the localization text according to the identifier.
+HAE (the HVML user agent) loads the L10N file in JSON and translate the localization text according to the identifier.

 If you specify a content of `TextView` with a string started with `$`, the